Gamify-IT/docs/dev-manuals/languages/java/backend-to-backend-communication.md

+# backend to backend communication in spring boot

 For backend to backend communication we use [OpenFeign](https://spring.io/projects/spring-cloud-openfeign).
 To set up the feign client, you need to include the following dependencies in the `pom.xml`.